terry98004/HardyZ/README.md

 the `ComputeRemainder128` function, we compute *R(4)* using the Haselgrove table of power series coefficients.
 The difference is that, here, we use the **gcc** compiler's built-in **long double** floating point type (with 80-bit precision on our computer system).
 We no longer link to this file.
 It is here because the source code in this file more clearly shows the *R(4)* algorithm for computing the remainder term.
-In the `remainder128.c` file, the algorithm is slightly more obscure due to the code implementing the `quadmath` and MPFR floating point libraries.
+Our testing showed a slight accuracy improvement (and a minimal time cost) when using `ComputeRemainder256`.

-Our testing showed a slight accuracy improvement (and a minimal time cost) when using `ComputeRemainder128`.
+  * [buildcoeff.c][buildcoeff-c-link].
+This source code file builds an **MPFR** version of the Gabcke power series coefficients as part of the overall task of initializing the **MPFR** floating point system.

   * [computetheta.c][computetheta-c-link].
 This source code file uses the MPFR floating point library to compute the theta term in the Riemann-Siegel Formula.
-This source code was originally in the `computemain.c` file.

   * [computemain.c][computemain-c-link].
 This source code file is “central control” for computing *Z(t)* values.
 The `ComputeHardyZ` function is the entry point.
-In that function, we do needed initialization of the **MPFR** floating point system, call either `ComputeRemainder128` or `ComputeRemainder`, call the `ComputeMain` function (found in this source code file), and print the results to `stdout`.
+In that function, we do needed initialization of the **MPFR** floating point system, call either `ComputeRemainder256` or `ComputeRemainder128`, call the `ComputeMain` function (found in this source code file), and print the results to `stdout`.

   * [hardyz.h][hardyz-h-link].
 The is the only (local) include file for the program.